 Once the allergen piece of the puzzle is solved, treatment is very to the point, as you will have to avoid feeding your pet that specific allergen.
 For some, this can be incredibly challenging as it’s possible for there to be a long list of allergens, making it much more difficult for the pet parent.
 In other cases, the allergen can be an incredibly common ingredient in pet food which can also provide a challenge for the pet parent to find something different that doesn’t include the ingredient.

 Our food can often offer a great solution for pet parents dealing with pet allergies as our recipes contain fewer allergy triggering ingredients.
-All Stella and Chewy’s recipes are grain-free, gluten-free, yeast-free, dairy-free and nut-free – all of which can be common allergens for dogs and cats.
+All Stella and Chewy’s recipes are gluten-free, yeast-free, dairy-free and nut-free – all of which can be common allergens for dogs and cats.
 Our food also has natural oils and is minimally processed, which can aid pets dealing with skin issues as a result of allergies.
-Additionally, we have many single-source animal protein recipes, like Stella’s Super Beef patties, Chewy’s Chicken patties, and Dandy Lamb patties, which can make it a bit easier to avoid allergens.
-Lastly, we do even offer some more novel proteins, like Absolutely Rabbit patties and Venison Blend patties, that can be helpful for the novel protein diet trial.
+Additionally, we have many single-source animal protein recipes across our raw diets, like Stella’s Super Beef, Chewy’s Chicken, and Dandy Lamb, which can make it a bit easier to avoid allergens.
+We even offer some more novel proteins, like Absolutely Rabbit and Venison Blend, that can be helpful for the novel protein diet trial.
+If you’re looking for a kibble solution, try our Simply Stella’s Limited Ingredient Kibble.

 Is there any way to avoid food allergies in pets?